IIBMErs/1st-IIBM-Networking-2020/index.md

 ## Description

-The "1st IIBM Networking 2020" is an instance for researchers to present their investigations to an interdisciplinary group, and has the goal to foment collaborations between the assistants.
+The "1st IIBM Networking 2020" is an instance for researchers to present their investigations to an interdisciplinary audience with the goal to foment collaborations between the assistants.

 ## Important dates